GlobalWebIndex/challenge-scala/README.md

 ## Create Task
 #### POST /task/
-Create a task with URI pointing to CSV dataset which will be converted to Json and reuturns taskId.
+Create a task with URI pointing to CSV dataset which will be converted to Json and returns taskId.
    - 2 tasks can be run at the same time
    - the task is executed immediately if `running-tasks < 2`

 ## List Tasks
 #### GET /task/

-## Task Detail
-#### GET /task/[taskId]
-Return informations about the task:
+Returns list of all created tasks.
+Each task should have:
 - state (`SCHEDULED/RUNNING/DONE/FAILED/CANCELED`)
 - result (uri where the JSON file can be downloaded)